How to cancel Vodafone

 There are some scenarios in which you are legally entitled to cancel your Vodafone broadband service without having to pay early termination fees.

 - Within the initial cooling-off period – If you have had a change of heart early on and decide you want to cancel your service within the first 14 days.
 In this case, you will not be liable for paying early termination fees, but you will still be expected to cover the cost of line rental, installation, activation and connection, and any calls you have made that are not included in your package.
+Occasionally, you’ll need to cover the cost of return postage.
+If so, Vodafone will let you know when you contact them.

 - If Vodafone raises prices mid-contract – If Vodafone puts up the price of your package mid-contract, you are permitted to terminate your contract within 30 days of Vodafone informing you of its intention to do this.

 - If your speed is slower than promised – If you are not receiving the speed you are paying for and Vodafone is unable to improve on it, you can cancel your contract.
-However, the average speeds promised when you sign up are based on a cabled connection, not a wifi connection, so make sure you run a speed test on a device directly plugged into your router.
+However, the average speeds promised when you sign up are based on a cabled connection, not a WiFI connection, so make sure you run a speed test on a device directly plugged into your router.

 - If the connection is unreliable – If your service faulty or keeps dropping out and you experience a regular loss of connection and Vodafone is unable to resolve the problem, then you have grounds for terminating your contract without financial consequences.